davidfetter/pg_pause/README.md

 # pg_pause
-ProcessUtility hook for pausing DDL
+Hook-based system for pausing operations in PostgreSQL.